atrgz/etl_mlppln_disaster/README.md

 - models
 |- train_classifier.py # builds, trains and evaluates a model based in the database provided
 |- classifier.pkl  # saved model

+Please note that if the database already have a table called "Message" an error will happen

 ## Licensing, Authors and Acknowledgments
 This project has no specific license, but makes extensive use of the templates provided in the Udacity course.